neo4j-contrib/neo4j-dwh-connector/README.md

 ### Launch the Spark Job from Databricks Cloud

-Before creating the Spark Job you need to import the DWH connector jar and the JSON config [into DBFS](https://docs.databricks.com/data/data.html#:~:text=Import%20data,-If%20you%20have&text=There%20are%20two%20ways%20to,box%20on%20the%20landing%20page.)
+You may also run the Spark Job from Databricks Cloud, to do this requires that you import the DWH connector jar and the JSON config [into DBFS](https://docs.databricks.com/data/data.html#:~:text=Import%20data,-If%20you%20have&text=There%20are%20two%20ways%20to,box%20on%20the%20landing%20page.)

 In order to create a Spark Job into Databricks cloud you have to click into the **Jobs** menu section